dojo/docs/dojo/addOnUnload.rst

 Examples
 ========

-This example demonstrates how a `javascript:` link will trigger a `dojo.addOnUnload`.
+This example demonstrates how a `JavaScript:` link will trigger a `dojo.addOnUnload`.

 .. code-example ::